geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ruby 3.2.2 (202
 Xcode 16.0
 ```
 Be sure to run this script locally and check it against the output from the Discord channel.

-If there are differences, try to update your tech stack to match the versions in the Discord channel.
+Different components have different "tolerances" for version matching.
+In general, you should make sure that your version of Cocoapods, Dart, Flutter, Monarch, and XCode matches the Discord channel's latest versions exactly.

+For Ruby, it appears that any 3.x version is good enough.
+Similarly, getting "close" with respect to MacOS version is generally close enough.

 Note that all GGC development is done using macOS.
 We do not support Windows or Unix-based development at this time.